PLAYING GOLF 2020 Covid-19 Updates

 - To ensure social distancing requirements, a one-way system will be implemented in the clubhouse for players paying for their green fees.
 Signage will be in place to direct players

 - The outdoor practice facilities including the putting green and chipping green will be open subject to safety precautions.
-Limited to two players and priority will be given to players in the next group to tee off during playing times.

 3. During the Round